 Lois' career was in teaching and her field of expertise was incomputer science.
 She served many years, along with her husband, onthe faculty of Mississippi State University in Starkville, Mississippi.
-Lois retired in 2003, after 25 years teaching ComputerScience at Mississippi State University, spent a year renovating theirbathroom, and then she went back to school to earn an Master ofScience Degree in Counseling.
+Lois retired in 2003, after 25 years teaching ComputerScience at Mississippi State University, spent a year renovating theirbathroom, and then she went back to school to earn an Master of Science Degree in Counseling.
 In 2005, she is almost through with hercourse work, and is currently interning with Dr. Debbie Wells there inColumbus.

-Julian Eugene "Gene" Boggess and Lois Carolyn Matson had the following children:
+Julian Eugene Boggess and Lois Carolyn Matson had the following children:

-i.
-Jennifer Carolyn Boggess (daughter of Julian Eugene "Gene" Boggess and Lois Carolyn Matson) was born on Jun 25, 1974 in Urbana, Champaign County, Illinois.
-She married Noah Abraham Ramon (son of Louis Ramon and Jeannene Zimmerman) on May 10, 1997 in Columbus, Lowndes County, Mississippi.
+JENNIFER CAROLYN BOGGESS (daughter of Julian Eugene Boggess and Lois Carolyn Matson) was born on 25 Jun 1974 in Urbana, Champaign County, Illinois.
+She married Noah Abraham Ramon (son of Louis Ramon and Jeannene Zimmerman) on 10 May 1997 in Columbus, Lowndes County, Mississippi.